torreselizabeth/iBA-Class/README.md

 # iBA-Class
-This code accompanies lectures and materials for a class that Elizabeth B Torres, PhD is teaching during the Fall 2020 on Digital Biomarkers and intelligent Behavioral Analysis
+This code accompanies lectures and materials for a class that Prof. Elizabeth B Torres, PhD is teaching at Rutgers University Dept of Psychology during the Fall 2020.
+The class is  on Digital Biomarkers and intelligent Behavioral Analysis, a concept created at the Sensory Motor Integration Lab (SMIL) that she directs.